alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 (If you're on a device that doesn't support hovering, you can <a href="#social_icons" onclick="document.querySelector('#social_icons').classList.toggle('hover');">toggle the hover styles manually</a>.)

 The brand icons come from the websites themselves; the generic icons are from [the Noun Project](https://thenounproject.com).
-When I downloaded the icon, I typically got an SVG file with one or more `path` elements that defined the overall shape.
+When I downloaded the icon, I typically got an SVG file with one or more `path` elements that defined the icon's shape.

 For example, this is what I got in the SVG file for [the email icon](https://thenounproject.com/icon/email-1573175/):